 For a culture that prides itself on individualism, American design is surprisingly uniform throughout the country.
-The straight lines and perpendiculars, the strongly balanced symmetries, the calibrated surfaces from shiny to rough and textured, the dedicated space surrounding buildings emphatically demarcated by manicured landscaping and freshly mowed lawns, and the extraordinarily large shopping mall parking lots, enable everything to be properly placed, by being put in its proper place (and is the correlative of Americans’ need for ample personal space).
+The straight lines and perpendiculars, the strongly balanced symmetries, the calibrated surfaces from shiny to rough and textured, the dedicated space surrounding buildings emphatically demarcated by manicured landscaping and freshly mowed lawns, and the extraordinarily large shopping mall parking lots, enable everything to be properly placed by being put in its proper place (the correlative of Americans’ need for ample personal space).
 We also have the regulation cinderblocks coated in thick semi-gloss paint structuring prisons, schools, medical centers and government buildings and designed to survive tornadoes; the white stucco ceilings of motel rooms and de rigueur quilted floral bedspreads in golds and browns; the surprisingly sturdy tubular aluminum door handles of commercial shops polished to matte silver and their black aluminum door frames that open and close with ease; the unobstructed residential sidewalks so satisfying to the feet and the eyes with their sloping curbs and tiny rainwater troughs (and the special affection we feel for their crumbling counterparts in depressed neighborhoods); the solidly constructed tables and chairs in diners that never wobble and the equal reliability of the blueberry and lemon meringue pies; the tried-and-true appropriateness of every commercial shop sign’s typeface and design; the lonely beauty of the American stop sign (invisible to foreign newcomers who drive right past it).

 Everything in its proper place.
 Yet what often fills this all-American space is the most unseemly and improper of sights.
 Until I had a revelation on my latest visit to my homeland.
 The sight had grown more startling with each trip back.
 I finally needed to rationalize it, and I succeeded in doing so by a mental 180-degree reversal of perspective.